-54 EEL RIVER WOODS (HLCT) This 12-acre refuge provides 1,100 feet of forested frontage on busy Cushing Street and includes short wooded trails and some access to the Eel River Wetlands.
+54EEL RIVER WOODS (HLCT).
+12-acre refuge provides 1,100 feet of forested frontage on busy Cushing Street and includes short wooded trails and some access to the Eel River Wetlands.
 The land was a gift from Mary Niles to the Hingham Land Conservation Trust.
 (Previously, Mrs. Niles and Stephen Baker had given the town approximately 4 additional acres on the edge of Cushing Pond.)
 Informal parking near sign on Cushing Street.

-55 (HCC) Much of the southeastern shore of Cushing Pond is protected by 19 acres given by Mildred Cushing, who was a longtime member of the Hingham Conservation Commission.
-The rolling, open woods have goodsized native trees and there is an open field that abuts several Main Street lots.
-Informal parking on Cushing Street, access via footpath.
+33(HCC).
+Much of the southeastern shore of Cushing Pond is protected by 19 acres given by Mildred Cushing, who was a longtime member of the Hingham Conservation Commission.
+The rolling. open woods have good-sized native trees and there is an open field that abuts several Main Street lots.
+Informal parking on Cushing Street, access via

-56 (HCC) This one-acre pond was created and given to the town by Dattman Brothers to enhance the attractiveness of a new development and aid in the retention of wildlife.
+56 (HCC).
+This one-acre pond was BUCKET MILL LANE POND created and given to the town by Dattman Brothers to enhance the attractiveness of a new development and aid in the retention of wildlife.

-CROOKED MEADOW RIVER D AREA (HCC) The gift of Helen P. Burns, a former director of the Hingham Land Conservation Trust, this six-tenths of an acre protects the Crooked Meadow River near a waterfall and restored mill.
-Huge boulders and ledges make the area worth exploring.
-Access through the parking lot behind Second Parish Church.
+CROOKED MEADOW RIVER AREA (HCC).
+The gift of Helen P. Burns, a former director of the Hingham Land Conservation Trust, this six-tenths of an acre protects the Crooked Meadow River near a waterfall and restored the area worth exploring.
+Access is from the parking lot behind the Second Parish church and through the Serenity Path.

-58 LEHNER PROPERTY, JACOBS MEADOW & GLAD TIDINGS PLAIN (HCC & HLCT) With the 2017 acquisition of the 50-acre Lehner property, Hingham created 100 acres of contiguous open space in the heart of the Weir River Watershed.
+58LEHNER CONSERVATION AREA, JACOBS MEADOW & GLAD TIDINGS PLAIN (HCC & HLCT).
+With the 2017 acquisition of the 50-acre Lehner property, Hingham created 100 acres of contiguous open space in the heart of the Weir River Watershed.
 The acreage includes open fields, streams, hills and varied woodlands, extending from Main Street to the Fulling Mill Brook, and over to South Pleasant Street.
 Conservation of this property provides both public open space and important watershed protection.
-This CPA-funded acquisition reflects a wonderful collaboration in conservation between the town and the Lehner family, which had owned the property since the 1920s.
+This CPA-funded acquisition reflects a wonderful collaboration in conservation between the town and the Lehner family. which had owned the property since the 1920s.
 Conservation of the adjoining Jacobs Meadow reflects earlier gifts and purchases.
-Helen Burns a major donor to the Town gave 30 acres to the HLCT and 8 acres to
+Helen Burns, a major donor to the Town, gave 30 acres to the HLCT and 8 acres to the HCC.
+The northern 10 acres were purchased by the HCC from abutters.
+Access to Main Street was donated by the Goodlatte family along with an easement given by Wilder Memorial.
+Two lots extending the park's southeast corner were given by Richard and Virginia Kurtzman (3.6 acres) and Robert and Carolyn Garvie (6.75 acres).
+Further protection of historic Glad Tidings Plain was provided by the 2006 CPC-funded purchase of 2.4 acres of developable land behind 730 Main Street and conservation restrictions donated by owners of 10 acres of adjoining back land.
+Trail access from South Pleasant Street near #32.
+Also, when nursery school is closed, park behind Wilder Memorial Building on Main Street and access there via Jacobs Meadow gate.